ponylang/ponyc/README.md

 - MSVC >= 2015
 - XCode Clang >= 6.0

-Pony requires LLVM version 3.9.1.

-There is experimental support for building with LLVM 4.0.1, 5.0.1 or 6.0.0, but this may result in decreased performance or crashes in generated applications.
+When building from sources by default Pony uses LLVM as installed in you system or you may also build LLVM from sources.
+In either case the supported version of LLVM is 3.9.1 with experimental support for version 6.0.0.
+Versions other than LLVM 3.9.1 may result in decreased performance or crashes in generated applications.

+To build the LLVM sources:

+- git >= 2.17 to compile LLVM from sources, other versions may work but this is what has been tested.

+To compile Pony using LLVM sources on Linux add `-f Makefile-lib-llvm` to any of the examples below.
+For instance on Ubuntu the standard command line is simply `make` to build LLVM from sources the command line is `make -f Makefile-lib-llvm`.
+Alternatively you can create a symlink from Makefile to Makefile-lib-llvm, `ln -sf Makefile-lib-llvm Makefile`, and no changes would be needed to the commands.
+You can specify `llvm_proj=llvm-6.0.0` on the command line and those sources will be used.
+For example `make -f Makefile-lib-llvm llvm_proj=llvm-6.0.0`.

+Typically you only need to build the LLVM sources once so the `make clean` target does not cause the LLVM sources to be rebuilt.
+To rebuild everything use `make -f Makefile-lib-llvm clean-all && `make -f Makefile-lib-llvm`.

 NOTE: If LLVM version < 5.0.0 is used, cpu feature `avx512f` is diabled automagically to avoid [LLVM bug 30542](https://bugs.llvm.org/show_bug.cgi?id=30542) otherwise the compiler crashes during the optimization phase.